gertjana/M5_Corona_tracker/README.md

 Copy secrets.h.template to secrets.h and update with your Wifi credentials

-Register an account at rapidapi.com and make sure the API Key is added in secrets.h
+Register an account at rapidapi.com and subscribe to the "COVID-19 Data" API

+make sure the API Key is added in secrets.h

 now you should be able to compile the sketch and upload it to your M5